oVirt/ovirt-site/source/develop/release-management/features/virt/headless-vm.html.md

 ### Usage

-*   Setting a VM as Headless can be done to new or existed VM at any time and it is a reversible option, meaning that a Headless VM can be switched to non-Headless and vice versa..
+*   Setting a VM as Headless can be done to new or existed VM at any time and it is a reversible option, meaning that a Headless VM can be switched to non-Headless and vice versa.

 *   Setting the VM as Headless can be done via the UI by checking/un-checking a new "Headless Mode" checkbox field added to the Console tab of the VM dialog (in advanced mode).
 In case of a running VM, this configuration change will require a VM restart.

 *   A Headless VM Template or Pool or Instance Type can also be created on the same way as a VM, so in case the user wants to create or edit a VM to become Headless, he can also choose a Template, Pool or Instance type which are configured as Headless and "inherit" this property for that specific VM.

-*   Invoking a graphic console via the Engine is disabled for Headless VM and so are all options in the "Console Options" dialog.
+*   Invoking a graphic console via the Engine is disabled for a Headless VM and so are all options in the "Console Options" dialog.

-*   In case of a new created VM, after creating this VM as Headless, the user has two options to manage this VM via Ovirt:
+*   In case of a new created VM, the user has two options to access this VM via Ovirt for managing:

-  1. To enable the Ovirt Serial Console for this VM for accessing it.
+  1. Enable the Ovirt Serial Console for this VM.

   2. Manage the VM via a required graphic console only on its first run by using the "Run Once" dialog, which enables to run a Headless VM as non-Headless only for the first run.
      A checkbox is added to the "Run Once" dialog and let the user choose how he wants to run this VM for the first time only and with which Graphic Protocol (SPICE or VNC).

-*   In case of editing an already running VM to become Headless, the user should verify the following details before restarting this VM and applying the Headless mode:
+*   In case of editing an already running VM to become Headless, the user should verify the following before restarting this VM and applying the Headless mode:

-  1. How to access this VM in case needed since there won't be an option to access this VM with a graphic console
-     anymore.
-Options can be to enable the Ovirt Serial Console, or install SSH or any other service for command
+  1. How to access the VM in case needed.
+Options can be to enable the Ovirt Serial Console, or install SSH or any other service for command line access.
-     line access.

   2. What is the IP of this VM in case needed since if the Guest-Agent is not installed then the Ovirt Engine won't know The VM IP.

-*   All of the scenarios described above can be done via Ovirt WebAdmin or UserPortal and in the future also via the REST API and Ovirt API.
+Note that all of the scenarios described above can be done via Ovirt WebAdmin or UserPortal and in the future also via the REST API and Ovirt API.

 ### Detailed Description